amandeepmittal/amanhimself.dev/src/pages/about.md

 _Last Update: July 6, 2024_

-I’m Aman Mittal, a documentation and developer.
+I’m Aman Mittal, a documentarian and developer.
 I love to explore and write about different technologies.
 My journey in the tech world started as a consultant and a Developer Advocate and has evolved through various roles in content development and technical writing.

 <div>
   <img src="/avatar.jpg" alt="Aman Mittal avatar" class="sm:w-1/3 mx-auto rounded-xl" />